jaxonreeves/Senior-Thesis-Project-Code/README.md

 This concludes the investigation into starting hand winning odds, with the moral of the story being: if you draw Rolled Up, be sure to bet early and often!
 However for any other category, it's very much a coin-flip to determine your chances of winning based solely on your starting hand.

+## Future Iterations

+For further refinement, this project could be updated to:

+* account for ties between player hands
+   * in this iteration, ties coutn as losses for player1/category1
+* automate the computation of average win rate

 ## References

 Two main references were used in this project: